vinayak93/BoolQ/README.md

 NOTE: The results are printed out on the screen during training and evaluation along with plots of the training loss and accuracy.
 The accuracy and F1-score for a given model is also written to a file named as resultsMODEL_NAME.txt (e.g. resultsBERT.txt)

-### For Submission1.ipynb
+### For EntailmentEnsemble.ipynb

+Data Set Required:
+I) MultiNLI Dataset : See the train_data.csv and val_data.csv
+II) Bool Q Dataset : Common Across all submissions (included in EntailmentEnsemble.ipynb)

+Instruction Set:
+I) Clone the repo on a local machine
-1) Go to Google Colab https://colab.research.google.com/notebooks/intro.ipynb#recent=true and upload the notebook Submission1.ipynb\
+II) Go to Google Colab https://colab.research.google.com/notebooks/intro.ipynb#recent=true and upload the notebook EntailmentEnsemble.ipynb\
-2) Run each cell one by one.
+III) Load the files train_data.csv and val_data.csv IV) Run each cell one by one.
-3) No need to load dataset files as data is being downloaded directly in collab sheet.
+V) Across the notebook Graphs are plotted and results are printed.